ryanntt/personal-website-source/_posts/2017-07-30-jetstellar.md

 ### Wireframes

-We digitized sketches and put them into device frames to review the size of elements.
+We digitised sketches and put them into device frames to review the size of elements.

 <figure>
     <img src="http://res.cloudinary.com/ryanntt/image/upload/s--OQ-1qLA_--/c_scale,w_784/v1502170801/201708%20Jetstellar/Wireframes.png" alt="Wireframes">
 </figure>

-### Challenges on Mobile Web
+### Challenges on Mobile Web UI

 **The frame of mobile browsers reduce the visible view of website.** We, therefore, decided not to use fixed bottom navigation bar.
 Also, the initial view of any screen will have top and bottom bar so we take these into consideration to maximise the visible content initially on page load.
 This include having clear guide text and title at the top.

-**Mobile webs need to adapt to different platform such as iOS, Android and Windows OS.** Instead of relying on iOS or Android Material Guideline, we designd mobile web to be neutral and stay true to native web element as much as possible.
+**Mobile webs need to adapt to different platform such as iOS, Android and Windows OS.** Instead of relying on iOS or Android Material Guideline, we designd mobile web to be neutral and stay true to native web elements as much as possible.
 There are no native iOS or Android elements in our designs.

 ### High-fidelity